-Buffy thought this journey couldn't end soon enough for her.
+Buffy thought this journey couldn't end soon enough.
 It took longer in part to her having them stop along the way to take on additional supplies.
 She loved Godfrey and sent up silent prays in his memory, but he had sadly neglected Ibelin.
 Buffy remembered several occasions where Almaric had to remind Godfrey to send the necessary supplies to his lands.

-She had always enjoyed getting away from the ever-watchful eyes within the palace, and having to guard her actions and words.
+She had always enjoyed getting away from the ever-watchful eyes within the palace.
 It was just that she wanted to reach their destination, and begin her latest assignment.
 She couldn't contain her laughter even when it was at her own expense.
 Buffy wasn't one to bother with liars, and wasn't about to start becoming one, especially to herself.
 She knew she wanted to see Balian, to see if he was the man she thought he was.

 She spurred her horse to go faster.
 Her laughter rang aloud as she heard her companions groan and shout for her to slow down.

 They heaved exasperated sighs, as the princess wouldn't heed their warnings.
 The poor soul's whose turn it was to try to keep up with her pushed his mount into a fast trot before it smoothly transitioned into a run.
 Their horses were all desert bred, but it didn't mean they weren't careful to take the necessary measures to care for them.
 A man without a horse was a dead man.
 They were painfully aware of that, even without the hot desert sun pounding down on them as an added reminder.